 PowerSql is an add-on library for SQL application development in Xbase++.
-PowerSql library implements top-down modular style of programming.
-It is function-oriented because functions are more comfortable for writing programs than commands, and programs are shorter and faster.
-The functions and theirs arguments are very flexible, user-friendly, intuitive, simple and easy to use.
+PowerSql library is function-oriented and implements top-down modular style of programming.
+Functions and theirs arguments are very flexible, user-friendly, intuitive and easy to use.

-PowerSql functions represent the object abstractions of SQL commands for data access and manipulation.
+PowerSql functions represent object abstractions of SQL commands for data access and manipulation.
 The functions encapsulate the most of the elements of SQL commands, that are defined as function arguments.
 The functions are generalized and automated and perform internally the SQL commands logic.
-You don't need to know SQL programming, just use PowerSql functions as building blocks to create fast and efficient programs with a minimum number of code lines and that use the minimum amount of memory resources.
+You don't need to know SQL programming.
+Instead, use PowerSql functions as building blocks to create fast and efficient programs with a minimum number of code lines and that use the minimum amount of memory resources.

 PowerSql library allows Xbase++ applications to access and manipulate data from a variety of database management systems (DBMSs) using ODBC (Open Database Connectivity) interface or ADO (ActiveX Data Objects) interface through an OLE DB provider.
 Both interfaces permit maximum interoperability - an application can access data from a variety of data sources, both relational (SQL) and non-relational (ISAM), using SQL as a standard for accessing data.
 Furthermore, the application will be independent of any DBMS from which it accesses data.
 Users of the application can add software components called drivers, that interface between an application and a specific DBMS.